 My research focuses on problems in programming languages, networks, and security.
 Some topics of interest include semantics, type systems, bidirectional languages, provenance, data synchronization, and mechanized proof.
 Recently I have also been working on domain-specific languages for networks.

-Arjun Guha, Mark Reitblatt, and Nate Foster.
-Machine-Verified Network Controllers.
+Jedidiah McClurg, Hossein Hojjat, Pavol Cerny, and Nate Foster.
+Efficient Synthesis of Network Updates.
 In ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI), Portland, OR, June 2015. [ conference version ]

 Nate Foster, Dexter Kozen, Matthew Milano, Alexandra Silva, and Laure Thompson.
 A Coalgebraic Decision Procedure for NetKAT.
 In ACM SIGPLAN--SIGACT Symposium on Principles of Programming Languages (POPL), Mumbai, India, January 2015. [ conference version ]

 Robert Soulé, Shrutarshi Basu, Parisa Jalili Marandi, Fernando Pedone, Robert Kleinberg, Emin Gün Sirer, and Nate Foster.
 Merlin: A Language for Provisioning Network Resources.
 In ACM SIGCOMM Conference on emerging Networking EXperiments and Technologies (CONEXT), Sydney, Australia, December 2014. [ conference version ]